Here’s a bit of a catch-22. What can you do when you have high-interest rate credit card balances and bad credit?

 That’s right.
-The help you so desperately need can come from your current credit card providers and banks if you take the time to look at the offers available to you.
+The help you so desperately need can come from your existing credit card providers and banks if you take the time to look at the offers available to you.
 Nearly every credit card issuer and bank has a section on their website pertaining to credit card balance transfers.

-It May Not be 0% APR, But It’ll Beat Your Current Rate
+It May Not Be 0% APR, But It’ll Beat Your Current Rate

 Citibank is notorious for extending such offers, and if you already have a credit card open with them, you may still be able to get approved for a balance transfer if your credit score recently turned ugly.

 The same applies for credit cards tied to your bank account.
 Companies like Wells Fargo and Bank of America offer balance transfer deals at 4.99% APR or so for the life of the transfer.
-It may not be the best offer out there, but if you have bad credit, you should take what you can get until you get back on your toes.
+It may not be the best offer out there, but if you have bad credit, you should take what you can get until you get back on your feet.

-Finally, you may not even need to transfer your balance.
+You may not even need to transfer your balance.
 There’s another option.
 Call your credit card issuer and simply ask for an interest rate reduction.
 Explain your situation and plead with the issuer for a break.
 Or simply “play the game” and tell them that you plan on transferring the balance elsewhere if they don’t lower your current interest rate.
 They’ll probably play ball…

 Learn more: How to raise your credit score.